Home

 This work led him to postulate that it was possible to create an optimizer that would work out which operations were needed to retrieve the database’s information.

 In 1963 Codd and Myers co-authored a paper outlining some of the theoretical work that was required to make an efficient query-by-example system possible.
-This paper also introduced the use of “delta keys” to represent the discriminator columns between similar tuples in any table, i.e., those columns which had different values for every row in one distinct table, depending on its specific key values – such as customer identification numbers or next transaction date/number fields in a sales order entry table.
+This paper also introduced the use of “delta keys” to represent the discriminator columns between similar tuples in any table, i.e., those columns that had different values for every row in one distinct table, depending on its specific key values — such as customer identification numbers or next transaction date/number fields in a sales order entry table.

 The Late 1960s — Early 1970s: The DC System